kgalvancuesta/portfolio/README.md

-# Kevin Galvan Cuesta Portfolio
+# Portfolio for Kevin Galvan Cuesta
 ## [Pose Estimation Project](https://github.com/kgalvancuesta/GitHub-Portfolio/tree/main/Pose%20Estimation)

 Welcome to Pose Estimation Project, a web app that allows you to analyze human poses without having to install any software tools on your device!